docker/labs/beginner/chapters/webapps.md

 ```
 <img src="../images/static.png" title="static">

-To deploy this on a real server you would just need to install Docker, and run the above `docker` command.
+To deploy this on a real server you would just need to install Docker, and run the above `docker` command(as in this case you can see the `AUTHOR` is Docker which we passed as an environment variable).

 Now that you've seen how to run a webserver inside a Docker image, how do you create your own Docker image?
 This is the question we'll explore in the next section.